 For the shelves, I used the method that I learned from Young House Love to make thin floating shelves, where you build a wooden bracket and then a frame on top of it.
 My shelves are 11.5″ wide so they are pushing the limit of how big you can build shelves with this method, but since they are only holding LEGO sets they aren’t overloaded with weight.
 To get the circle gradation, I made each set of shelves 6″ shorter then the one before it and then evenly spaced them apart based on my circle diameter.
 I did make one unfortunate mistake that led to me having to re-make one shelf – I used 3/4″ MDF instead of plywood because I had a leftover strip of it, but it was too heavy to be supported by the bracket and was definitely sagging as soon as I hung it up.

-And speaking of unfortunate circumstances, we also had a mishap with the where my little one tried to use the bottom shelf as a ladder, which I pretty much knew was gonna happen at some point.
+And speaking of unfortunate circumstances, we also had a mishap when my little one tried to use the bottom shelf as a ladder, which I pretty much knew was gonna happen at some point.
 It was an easy fix by just installing some 6″ metal brackets underneath to hold it back up – and by painting them the same color they are virtually unnoticable.
 If you go with this method and are worried about saggy shelves then you can add these as you build.

 My other big project was to spruce up the desk area and make some upgrades that would help with home-schooling in the fall.
 I painted the desk white (which I made by wrapping two IKEA Kallax units in wood) and then extended the cork board to take up the entire wall.
 I love how the little ledge I added turned out and how it helps keep the desk cleaner while the work.
 I also continued the color-blocking idea with the frame I made out of a mix of paint and leftover trim I had laying around.